Ri773r/ShortLink/README.md

 # Install
 `go build .`
 If you do not enable go modules, run `export GO111MODULE=on`, then run `go build .`
+If you are in China, you can use a proxy download package, run `export GOPROXY=https://goproxy.cn`
 # Usage
 `./ShortLink`
 # API